Last updated: November 11, 2024

 • Connect with Course Reserves to enhance Course Content accessibility

-• Work with OTL to ensure your Canvas Course is accessible
+• Work with OTL to consider accessible course design

 • Reach out to the ADA Coordinator for employee or student employee accommodations